mongodb-industry-solutions/description-generator/README.md

 - **MongoDB Atlas Account.** Create an Atlas account at https://cloud.mongodb.com and provision a Cluster.
 You can follow the instructions from this article to set up your Cluster.
 - **Together.AI Account.** This will be required to access the Models.
 - **AWS account.** This is important if you want to upload a specific product picture from your file system instead of using one from the provided product catalog.
-Create a new bucket in your AWS account and generate an IAM user with programmatic access.
-Save the access key and secret key for your .env file.
+Create a new bucket in your AWS account and generate an IAM role AmazonS3FullAccess policy.
+Authenticate in your local machine with ``` aws sso login --profile default ```
 - **Install Node.** This will be required to install the node modules which contain all the necessary packages to run our demo.
 - **Install Git.** This will be required to clone the demo repository.